kylecorry31/rust-jni-binding-generator/README.md

 # Rust JNI Binding Generator
 A JNI binding generator for Rust.

+This is a work in progress.
+Only functions with primitive types are supported.

 ## Config file
 - `package-name`: The rust crate to generate bindings for.
 - `members`: The list of public members to create JNI wrappers for.